 A variety of protozoan parasites are associated with freshwater fishes and have been implicated in diseases and mortalities.
-Of these, the more parasites the sessile ciliophorans, common are trichodinids.
-Chilodonella and Ichthyophthirius multifilis.
-These parasites are distributed widely on wild as well as cultured fishes, and may under adverse environmental conditions be responsible for stock losses.
+Of these, the more parasites are the sessile ciliophorans, trichodinids.
+Ichthyophthirius multifilis.
+These parasites are Chilodonella and distributed widely on wild as well as cultured fishes, and may under adverse environmental conditions be responsible for stock losses.
 With the exception of Ichthyophthirius, which is responsible for white spot disease, low consentrations of these animals rarely cause severe pathology on large fish.
 In the case of larvae, however, even mild infestation may result in high mortalities.